bboc/s3patterns/daily-standup.md

 A pattern for enabling self-organization.

-{>> removed "in daily activity", as the standup also enables self-organization beyond daily activity -- Bernhard <<}

 **Motivation for this pattern:** Teams need to coordinate work, identify impediments and opportunities, and adapt processes according to changing context.

 The **daily standup** is a short, daily meeting where a team coordinates daily work and identifies impediments and opportunities to improve their work process.

-{>> fixed a lot of style: line breaks within paragraphs, line breaks between elements of a list, lists elements beginning with dash and tab instead of asterisk and blank.
-Other than that, no changes in the text. -- Bernhard <<}

 ## The details

 For the daily standup, the team gathers around a task board every day at the same time, and makes decisions about how to move forward with their work items.